DEIB-GECO/GSEACompass/README.md

 ```

 #### N.B. for Windows users:
-Make sure Python and Rust are in the PATH environmental variable.
+Make sure that Python is in the PATH environment variable.

 #### Python libraries